eigenhombre/eigenhombre.github.com/_posts/2014-08-03-marginalia-hacks.md

 <a href="/images/emacs-eval.png"><img src="/images/emacs-eval.png"/></a>
 <a href="/images/marg-eval.png"><img src="/images/marg-eval.png"/></a>

 Here I added a single quote (`'`) to keep the resulting form from throwing an exception when the buffer is recompiled.
 This not quite iPython Notebook, but I find it gets me surprisingly far.  _And the source code remains completely usable as a whole, standalone program_.
-This means I can combine notebook-style investigations directly in a working project without worrying how to get the code described in my "notes" into production.
+This means I can combine notebook-style investigations directly in a working project without worrying how, eventually, to get the annotated code into production.

 -------